minvws/gfmodules-pseudoniemendienst/README.md

 See the [installation instructions](https://github.com/stef/liboprf?tab=readme-ov-file#installation) how to install this library.

-After installing update the shared libary cache by running:
+After installing update the shared library cache by running:

 ```bash
 sudo ldconfig